shrutikapoor08/devjoke/README.md

 ![java](./images/garbage-collector.png)
 ***

-An algorithm is like a joke: If you have to explain it, it isn't that good.
+An algorithm is like a joke: If you have to explain it, it probably isn't that good!